 The Mechanical Licence: recording and distributing physical copies

-A mechanical licence is required in order for you to record and distribute physical copies of your cover song, for example, selling CDs, as well as digital downloads.
+In the UK, a mechanical licence is required in order for you to record and distribute physical copies of your cover song.
+For example, selling CDs, as well as digital downloads.

 Find information about mechanical licencing here: PRS for Music: Retail Audio Products

 Can you publish cover songs on streaming websites?

 Distributing recordings of cover songs on sound-only streaming platforms, like Spotify and iTunes will also require a mechanical licence.